mosaicnetworks/babble/docs/fastsync.rst

 against the Block header, and count the Block signatures against the **known** set of validators, before resetting the Hashgraph from the Frame.

-Note the importance for the requester to be aware of the validaor set of the Hashgraph it wishes to sync with; it is fundamental when it comes to verifying a Block.
+Note the importance for the requester to be aware of the validator set of the Hashgraph it wishes to sync with; it is fundamental when it comes to verifying a Block.
 With a dynamic validator set, however, an additional mechanism will be necessary to securely track changes to the validator set.